johnbillion/wp-crontrol/readme.md

 The cron commands which were previously included in WP Crontrol are now part of WP-CLI (since 0.16), so this plugin no longer provides any WP-CLI commands.
 See `wp help cron` for more info.

+### Who took the photo in the plugin header image?

+The photo was taken by <a href="https://www.flickr.com/photos/michaelpardo/21453119315">Michael Pardo</a> and is in the public domain.

 ## Screenshots

 1. Cron events can be modified, deleted, and executed<br>![](.wordpress-org/screenshot-1.png)